-Project Leader: Prof Roberto Sabatini
+Project Leader: Professor Roberto Sabatini, RMIT University

 PhD Student: Sam Hilton

-Participants: RMIT, Northrop Grumman
+Participants: RMIT University, Northrop Grumman

 To truly exploit the advantages of Distributed Satellite System (DSS) mission architectures, an evolution is required from the inflexible pre-planned approaches of traditional space operations to systems that are suited to reactive and resilient mission architectures.
 At its core, this requires the design and development of novel intelligent Mission Planning Systems (iMPS) that facilitate autonomous Goal-based Operations (GBO).
 From a technical standpoint, iMPS must facilitate the autonomous cooperation of DSS to optimally global systems goals within an uncertain, dynamic mission environment.
 From the human perspective, GBO marks a paradigm shift from a command sequence role to one of a supervisory nature, where system autonomy must be monitored and managed in near-real time.